-Under 3 Weeks Left: Obama in Closing Stretch of Presidency
+Under 3 Weeks Left: Obama In Closing Stretch Of Presidency

 JOSH LEDERMAN, Associated Press

-HONOLULU (AP) — His last presidential vacation behind him, Barack Obama is entering the closing stretch of his presidency, an eleventh-hour push to tie up loose ends and put finishing touches on his legacy before handing the reins to President-elect Donald Trump.
+WASHINGTON (AP) — His last vacation behind him, President Barack Obama is entering the closing stretch of his presidency, an eleventh-hour push to tie up loose ends and put finishing touches on his legacy before handing the reins to President-elect Donald Trump.

-Obama returns to Washington midday Monday from Hawaii with just two-and-a-half weeks left.
+Obama returned to Washington midday Monday from Hawaii with less than three weeks left.
 His final days will largely be consumed by a bid to protect his endangered health care law, a major farewell speech and the ongoing handover of power to Trump.

-In an email to supporters on Monday, Obama said he’ll deliver a valedictory speech on Jan.
-10, following a tradition set in 1796 when the first president, George Washington, spoke to the American people for the last time in office.
+In an email to supporters on Monday, Obama said his valedictory speech on Jan.
+10 follows a tradition set in 1796 when the first president, George Washington, spoke to the American people for the last time in office.
 The speech will take place at McCormick Place, a giant convention center in Obama’s hometown of Chicago.

 “I’m thinking about them as a chance to say thank you for this amazing journey, to celebrate the ways you’ve changed this country for the better these past eight years, and to offer some thoughts on where we all go from here,” Obama said.